-We describe below the prototype simulation model of an aquatic ecosystem that is common along the coast of the Gulf of Mexico.
+The simulator models an aquatic ecosystem common along the coast of the Gulf of Mexico.
 It is composed of estuaries, wetlands, lagoons and river-lake systems.
 Two specific examples of these ecosystems are the river ports of Tampico and the Papaluapan-Alvarado estuary, both in Mexico.
 Such ecosystems are very important for the preservation of species and their habitats (wetlands, lagoons) as well as for their socioeconomic development (river commerce, industry, agriculture, urban uses, energy and recreation).
 But these two activities define two constituencies (environmentalists and business developers) that often compete for, and disagree about, the ecosystem resources and how to better use them.
-And there is a need for an analysis tool (the simulation model) to help them better resolve their differences and work together.
+Hence, there is need for an analysis tool (the simulation model) to help them better resolve their differences and work together.

-We built a GPSS simulation model of a system of two inter-connected water environments: the Panuco river and its lagoon (the river port of Tampico, Tamaulipas, in northeastern Mexico).
-These water environments (ecosites) constitute our real ecosystem.
-In our simulation model, each ecosite has its own parameters: maximum and minimum water capacity levels, physical configuration and water distribution policies (Figure 1).
-These ecosite parameters reflect the socioeconomic and political requirements, constraints and characteristics of the two abovementioned constituencies.
-The simulation model assesses the overall effects that constituent-driven changes in the ecosystem factors, produce in the operation levels and the services rendered by the ecosystem (e.g. port activities, agricultural yields, urban quality of life).
+We built a GPSS simulation model of a system of two inter-connected water environments: the Panuco (the river port of Tampico, in Mexico) and its lagoon.
+These two water environments (s) constitute our real ecosystem.
+In our simulation model, each has its own parameters: maximum and minimum water capacity levels, physical configuration and water distribution policies (Figure 1).
+These parameters reflect the socioeconomic and political requirements, constraints and characteristics of the two above-mentioned constituencies.
+The simulation model assesses the overall effects that constituent-driven changes in the ecosystem factors produce in the operation levels and the services rendered by the ecosystem (e.g. port activities, agricultural yields, urban quality of life).
 The simulation model also assesses the corresponding environmental effects (e.g. deterioration of wildlife habitats).

-Figure 1 shows a schematic of the above-described aquatic ecosystems, which has several deterministic and stochastic water delivery obligations.
+Figure 1 shows a schematic of the above-described aquatic ecosystem, which has several deterministic and stochastic water delivery obligations.

 The lagoon provides water for drinking and other personal uses to the population, as well as for agriculture, animal husbandry, etc. It also provides humid environments (wetlands) for wildlife reproduction as well as recreational facilities for the population.

 The river port provides the means of transportation to bring in raw materials and food, and to export regional products.
 Its derived economic activity supports agriculture, local industry, commerce and general transportation needs of the population, therefore generating badly needed jobs.
 In our model we do not consider the effects of evaporation or possible water theft which, if need arises, can also be incorporated into the simulation.
 All the above-described activities and services constitute outputs of our aquatic ecosystem model.